- Requirements for entering Singapore

 Singapore’s currency is called Singapore Dollars (SGD) and 1 US dollar equals around 1.35 Singapore dollars.
 The SGD is not pegged to the US dollar, like the Hong Kong dollar, so we’ve seen greater fluctuations between the two over the years.

 You don’t necessarily need to exchange Singapore Dollars before visiting the country as there are plenty of ATMs and cards widely accepted.
-It’s uncommon with scams as Singapore is one of the safest places on the earth, thus, you don’t need to hesitate to swipe your card in restaurants or bars.
+Scams are uncommon, as Singapore is one of the safest places on the earth, thus, you don’t need to hesitate to swipe your card in restaurants or bars.

 Despite not being as common as the Octopus Card in Hong Kong, Singapore has cashless payment solutions where NETS is one of the most popular.
 If you have a NETS card, you can pay in retail stores, for transportation, do online payments, and more.